 1. Conduct more efficient research remotely

-In the past, the legal research process was arduous, partly because it tied the researcher to a physical location—whether that was a law library or a law office computer—to access legal databases.
+In the past, the legal research process was arduous, partly because it tied the researcher to a physical location—whether that was a local law library or a law office computer—to access resources through legal databases.

-- By signing into a legal research service like Fastcase with Clio, for example, you can remotely access primary sources like cases and statutes, as well as secondary sources like law review articles.
+- By signing into an online legal research service like Fastcase with Clio, for example, you can remotely access resources and primary sources like cases and statutes, as well as secondary sources like law review articles.
 In addition, Fastcase further streamlines the legal research process in your workday by helping you track billable research time easily and save data back to matters.

 2. Double-check your memos and briefs with advanced legal research AI